 There are a number of political and logistical reasons why these analyses may not have been pursued.
-First and foremost, there may be valid concerns related to disclosing potentially sensitive beneficiary health and payment information which could invite both privacy concerns and external scrutiny.
+Historically, claims were documented in paper records; however, currently the standard is to enter the claims into an electronic database, even if they are initially recorded on paper.
+There may also be valid concerns related to disclosing potentially sensitive beneficiary health and payment information which could invite both privacy concerns and external scrutiny.
 Ensuring beneficiary privacy by decrypting and suppressing data so that it cannot be made re-identifiable is key.
-Second, not all programs might have access to the computational capacity to store and analyze these large databases which may include millions if not billions of claims per year.
+In addition, not all programs might have access to the computational capacity to store and analyze these large databases which may include millions if not billions of claims per year as programs are scaled up.
 Further investment in the appropriate health information technologies may be warranted.
-Third, the enormous opportunity these analyses can wield for internal improvement of their programs as well as the implications for policy makers and other stakeholders may not be fully acknowledged by key players in the national health insurance programs.
+Importantly, the enormous opportunity these analyses can wield for internal improvement of their programs as well as the implications for policy makers and other stakeholders may not be fully acknowledged by key players in the national health insurance programs.
 Finally, even if the political will and technical capacity to analyze these data exist, there are several steps required related to cleaning and standardizing the data so it can appropriately be used for national-level analyses which can sometimes make this exercise a non-trivial time commitment.

 What are some challenges with analyses of claims data?

-A review of the limited examples of published research using claims data in Africa highlights some further challenges.
-In terms of data coverage, health insurance systems in Africa despite being national are in various phases of scale-up (Figure 1) and tend to cover a small segment of formally employed public sector or other employees and their dependents who likely are not representative of the full population.
+A review of the limited examples of published research using claims data in sub-Saharan Africa highlights some further challenges in using claims data to understand national health care spending and utilization.
+In terms of data coverage, the public health insurance systems we identified despite being national are in various phases of scale-up (Figure 1) and tend to cover a small segment of formally employed public sector or other employees and their dependents who likely are not representative of the full population.
 Furthermore, there are documented cases that even beneficiaries who are enrolled in health insurance programs may prefer to pay out-of-pocket for services as providers may prefer direct payment rather than waiting for reimbursement through the insurance system14 – therefore, insurance claims may not capture all utilization even among enrolled beneficiaries, and the claims may be skewed towards higher cost treatments.
-15Since data are collected for claims processing rather than for research, there is also less quality control of the data which may lead to missing or incorrect beneficiary or claim information.6 In terms of documenting health conditions, claims records may be handwritten and then entered as free-text and therefore challenging to analyze by health condition,6,7 as the health conditions may not be reported in a standardized fashion such as using International Classification of Disease codes.6,11 Finally, a common issue with insurance claims from any country is that they often capture just the charge to the insurer but not the total spending related to that encounter.
+Pharmaceutical claims data in particular may be limited in their coverage because of the large proportion of medicines purchased out-of-pocket in private pharmacies, which may be better captured using retail pharmaceutical sales data.15 Furthermore, since data are collected for claims processing rather than for research, there is also less quality control of the data which may lead to missing or incorrect beneficiary or claim information, or values that do not appropriately correspond to the research question.6 For example, a common issue with insurance claims from any country is that they often capture just the charge to the insurer but not the total spending related to the health service provided.
+Finally, claims records for existing insurance programs in Africa may be handwritten and then entered as free-text and therefore highly challenging to analyze by health condition due to non-standardized reporting,6,7 in contrast to the International Classification of Disease codes which are used in many countries including the US.
+However, despite the many challenges with these data, the successful examples from the US, Europe, Tanzania and Ethiopia suggest that many of these data issues can be effectively resolved especially in light of recent technological developments.

 What is the way forward?